malan88/kandr/1/notes.md

 - Ex 1-13's challenge of printing the histogram vertically is a doozy.
 I think I have the general conception, and it requires nested for loops in an interesting way
+- Ch 1.7's function `power()` has a strange and useless definition of a for loop setting the counter to 1 and the comparator to `i <= n`.
+Why? `i = 0; i < n` would be equivalent.
+Most of the time it's also what programmers use.